-Notwithstanding the foregoing, unitholders that are constituted and authorized as Undertakings for Collective Investments in Transferable Securities ("UCITS") or are otherwise prohibited by their investment policies, guidelines or restrictions from receiving physical gold bullion and silver bullion may only redeem trust units for cash.
+Notwithstanding the foregoing, unitholders that are constituted and authorized as Undertakings for Collective Investments in Transferable Securities ("UCITS") or are otherwise prohibited by their investment policies, guidelines or restrictions from receiving physical gold bullion may only redeem trust units for cash.

-Since inception, 65,734,752 trust units have been redeemed for physical gold bullion and silver bullion.
+Since inception, 124,708,380 trust units have been redeemed for physical gold bullion.

-A unitholder that owns a sufficient number of trust units who desires to exercise redemption privileges for physical gold bullion and silver bullion must do so by instructing his, her or its broker, who must be a direct or indirect participant of CDS Clearing and Depository Services Inc. ("CDS") or The Depository Trust Company ("DTC"), to withdraw such position with CDS or DTC, as applicable, and to deliver to the Trust's transfer agent, TSX Trust Company, on behalf of the unitholder a written notice (the "Bullion Redemption Notice"), of the unitholder's intention to redeem trust units for physical gold bullion and silver bullion (the transfer agent is permitted to directly accept redemption requests.
+A unitholder that owns a sufficient number of units who desires to exercise redemption privileges for physical gold bullion must do so by instructing his, her or its broker, who must be a direct or indirect participant of CDS Clearing and Depository Services Inc. or The Depository Trust Company, to deliver to the transfer agent, TSX Trust Company, on behalf of the unitholder a written notice (the "Gold Redemption Notice"), of the unitholder's intention to redeem trust units for physical gold bullion (the transfer agent is permitted to directly accept redemption requests.
 See "Exemptions and Approvals").
-If a unitholder desires to redeem trust units for bullion, and such unitholder holds his, her or its units through the direct registration system ("DRS"), the unitholder first has to request and then receive a trust unit certificate before engaging in the redemption process.
-A Bullion Redemption Notice must be received by the transfer agent no later than 4:00 p.m., Toronto time, on the 15th day of the month in which the Bullion Redemption Notice will be processed or, if such day is not a business day, then on the immediately following day that is a business day.
-Any Bullion Redemption Notice received after such time will be processed in the next month.
-Any Bullion Redemption Notice must include a valid signature guarantee to be deemed valid by the Trust.
+If a unitholder desires to redeem trust units for bullion, and such unitholder holds his, her or its units through the direct registration system ("DRS"), the holder first has to request and then receive a trust unit certificate before engaging in the redemption process.
+A Gold Redemption Notice must be received by the transfer agent no later than 4:00 p.m., Toronto time, on the 15th day of the month in which the Gold Redemption Notice will be processed or, if such day is not a business day, then on the immediately following day that is a business day.
+Any Gold Redemption Notice received after such time will be processed in the next month.
+Any Gold Redemption Notice must include a valid signature guarantee to be deemed valid by the Trust.

-Physical gold bullion and silver bullion received by a unitholder as a result of a redemption of trust units will be delivered by armoured transportation service carrier pursuant to delivery instructions provided by the unitholder to the Manager, provided that the delivery instructions are acceptable to the armoured transportation service carrier.
-Physical gold bullion and silver bullion delivered to an institution located in North America authorized to accept and hold Good Delivery bars will likely retain its Good Delivery status while in the custody of such institution; physical gold bullion and silver bullion delivered pursuant to a unitholder's delivery instruction to a destination other than an institution located in North America authorized to accept and hold Good Delivery bars will no longer be deemed Good Delivery once received by the unitholder.
+Physical gold bullion received by a unitholder as a result of a redemption of trust units will be delivered by armoured transportation service carrier pursuant to delivery instructions provided by the unitholder to the Manager, provided that the delivery instructions are acceptable to the armoured transportation service carrier.
+Physical gold bullion delivered to an institution located in North America authorized to accept and hold London Good Delivery bars will likely retain its London Good Delivery status while in the custody of such institution; physical gold bullion delivered pursuant to a unitholder's delivery instruction to a destination other than such an institution located in North America will no longer be deemed London Good Delivery once received by the unitholder.